Nachobear/KelseyRobertsIT2351_SQL/Assignment3/readme.md

  Conclusion:

  I ran into some obstacles in this assignment.
-I queryed the tables individually and got familiar with them.
+I queried the tables individually and got familiar with them.
 I experimented with earlier concepts and eventually figured out what I was doing wrong.
 I think I learned more in this assignment than in the last two.